WPtollemy/AdWeb2-DvdCollection/README.md

 Emailing: Ability to send emails.
 Used through:
 Command - Sends email to admin (me) of new user count, new dvd count.
-Scheduled task: Above scheduled to go process every day.
+Scheduled task: Above scheduled to go process every day at 6AM.

 Libraries:
 Lavacharts